phusion/holy-build-box/TUTORIAL-4-TWEAKING-APPS.md

 Each application's build system is different, so each application requires different tweaks.
 The general idea is that your compilation should should modify the application's build system in such a way that it works.
 This tutorial serves as an example: we will show you how to tweak Nginx's build system.

-## Nginx OpenSSL problem
+## Problem 1: Nginx's OpenSSL detection

-The Nginx's build system's problem is that it is able to detect OpenSSL's libcrypto library (for cryptographic algorithms), but fails to detect its libssl library (for SSL/TLS support).
+One of the problems in the Nginx build system is that it is able to detect OpenSSL's libcrypto library (for cryptographic algorithms), but fails to detect its libssl library (for SSL/TLS support).
 Because of this, it is not possible to compile Nginx with HTTPS support.
 Consider what happens if we were to try to run Nginx's configure script (inside Holy Build Box) with `--with-http_ssl_module`:

     + ./configure --without-http_rewrite_module --with-http_ssl_module
     ...